Diagnosis: Rectal cancer

 "I'm very grateful that EvergreenHealth offers this procedure," she says, smiling.
 "It's such a great solution to a very difficult surgery, which could have caused all kinds of problems for a person my age and maybe left me not being able to really enjoy my life."

-For more information on TEMS surgery
+For more information about TEMS surgery

 To learn more about TEMS surgery, please contact the EvergreenHealth Surgery Care at (425) 899-5500.